 Getting Help at Restored Path Detox

-People in the Dallas-Fort Worth metroplex who need recovery help can take the first step with a medically-supervised detox at Restored Path.
+People who need help with recovery can take the first step with a medically-supervised alcohol detox in Dallas at Restored Path.
 The clinical and medical team provides medication-assisted treatment (MAT) options, 24/7 medical supervision, and a range of specialized addiction services to meet the needs of adults of any age.
 Proper nutrition, supportive counseling, and planning for continuing care are essential elements to help you prepare for a sustainable recovery once you’re sober.

 Restored Path Detox is DFW’s premier location for sophisticated medical detox.
 Conveniently located in Frisco, we provide a safe sanctuary for healing that is also a state-of-the-art detoxification facility for a wide range of substances.
 Our compassionate physicians and therapists want you to get well and are committed to removing any existing barriers to your care.
 Restored Path’s board-certified medical professionals and highly qualified RNs have extensive critical care experience and are available to monitor your detox program 24 hours a day, seven days a week.